alexandregressier/notes/vertx/vertx-devoxx/vertx-devoxx.md

 A _verticle_ is the unit of deployment in Vert.x

-In the main verticle, create a `psvm`:
+In the main verticle, create a `main`:
 ```java
 public class App {
     public static void main(String[] args){